 Kravanja, Sakurai and Van Barel (1999a) present an alternative rootfinding approach with better numerical stability based on formal orthogonal polynomials and the solution of a generalized eigenvalue problem.
-A Fortran 90 implementation is given in (Kravanja, Van Barel, Ragos, Vrahatis and Zafiropoulos 2000).
-Similar ideas can be used to compute roots and poles of a meromorphic function f inside Γ (Kravanja, Van Barel and Haegemans 1999b); see also (Austin, Kravanja and Trefethen 2014).
-The latter paper discusses connections of contour integration with (rational) interpolation and provides several MATLAB code snippets.
-An NEP solver based on rational interpolation and resolvent sampling is presented and applied in (Xiao, Zhang, Huang and Sakurai 2016a, Xiao, Zhou, Zhang and Xu 2016b).
+A Fortran 90 implementation is given in Kravanja et al. (2000).
+Similar ideas can be used to compute roots and poles of a meromorphic function f inside Γ (Kravanja, Van Barel and Haegemans 1999b); see also Austin, Kravanja and Trefethen (2014), who discuss connections of contour integration with (rational) interpolation and provide several MATLAB code snippets.
+An NEP solver based on rational interpolation and resolvent sampling is presented and applied in Xiao, Zhang, Huang and Sakurai (2016a) and Xiao, Zhou, Zhang and Xu (2016b).

-The function f in (5.1) can be interpreted as a filter acting on the eigenvalues of F; see, e.g., (Van Barel and Kravanja 2016).
-While we have chosen monomials z^p in (5.8) (for notational simplicity) and scaled-and-shifted monomials $\left(\frac{z-\sigma}{\rho}\right)^p$ in Figure 5.3 (for numerical stability), one is free to use other sets of linearly independent filter functions f which are in a linear relation to each other.
+The function f in (5.1) can be interpreted as a filter acting on the eigenvalues of F; see for example Van Barel and Kravanja (2016).
+While we have chosen monomials z^p in (5.8) (for notational simplicity) and scaledand-shifted monomials $((z - \sigma)/\rho)^p$ in Figure 5.3 (for numerical stability), one is free to use other sets of linearly independent filter functions f which are in a linear relation to each other.
 The linearity is required in order to derive a factorization of the form (5.10) from which J can be inferred.
-Interestingly, if F is a meromorphic function with a finite number of poles in Ω , represented as $F(z) = \frac{G(z)}{q(z)}$ with $G \in H(\Omega, \mathbb{C}^{n \times n})$ and some polynomial q, then $F(z)^{-1} = q(z)G(z)^{-1}$ and (5.1) can be rewritten as with $\tilde{f} = fq$.
+Interestingly, if F is a meromorphic function with a finite number of poles in Ω , represented as F(z) = G(z)/q(z) with $G \in H(\Omega, \mathbb{C}^{n \times n})$ and some polynomial q, then $F(z)^{-1} = q(z)G(z)^{-1}$ and (5.1) can be rewritten as with $\tilde{f} = fq$.
 Therefore any contour-based method applied to the meromorphic function F with filter functions f is equivalent to applying the same method to the holomorphic function G with modified filters \tilde{f} .
-This means that contour-based methods should be able to handle meromorphic NEPs without modification.1 Indeed, the reader can easily test numerically that the algorithm in Figure 5.3 also works fine if the second line is replaced with the definition of the loaded_string problem (using lines 2-5 in Figure 4.21).
+This means that contour-based methods should be able to handle meromorphic NEPs without modification.1 Indeed, the reader can easily test numerically that the algorithm in Figure 5.3 also works fine if the second line is replaced with the definition of the loaded_string problem (using lines 2-5 in Figure 4.22).
 This is a meromorphic (in fact, rational) NEP but the contour solver in Figure 5.3 still computes good eigenvalue approximations even when the contour Γ contains the pole z = 1 in its interior.